exninee/exninee/README.md

 ---

 ### :woman_technologist: About Me :
-- :telescope:I am interested in web application security in Cyber ​​Security, I also contribute front and back ends to build web applications.
+- :telescope:I'm interested in web application security in cyber security and I make web applications as a frondend.

 - :seedling: Exploring Technical Content Writing.